tusharkumar886/Anagrams/README.md

 # Anagrams
 An anagram is a word formed by rearranging the letters of another word.
-For example, cinema is an anagram of iceman.
+For example, "cinema" is an anagram of "iceman".

 The mechanics of the game are as follows: